 In more recent times, Turin hosted the 2006 Winter Olympic Games, an event that changed the face of the city.
 Today is a technology and design centre, as well as a university campus with students from all over the country.

 Among many attractions, we mention the Holy Shroud – the most important relic for Christianity – which is displayed periodically and the second largest Egyptian museum in the world.

-The traditional walking tour gravitates around the central Piazza Castello with a look at the magnificent church of Saint Lawrence, a masterpiece of baroque architecture.
-From the Royal Palace to the Royal theatre, down to Piazza Carignano and to the XVIII century Piazza San Carlo, the guide reveals hidden private courtyards as well as investigating on the social changes that Turin had to face throughout history.
+The classic walking tour gravitates around the central Piazza Castello with a look at the magnificent church of Saint Lawrence and its dome, a masterpiece of baroque architecture (interiors can be visited during opening times).
+From the Royal Palace to the Royal theatre, down to Piazza Carignano and to the 17th century Piazza San Carlo, the guide reveals hidden private courtyards as well as investigating on the social changes that Turin had to face throughout history.

 Please send us your request in the form below.
 Rates vary according to language and time of the year.

 Kids and family friendly: YES